harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 `VIP`/`EIP`: Virtual IP/Elastic IP.

-`Broadcast Domain`: In a bridged network, the broadcast domain corresponds to a Virtual LAN (VLAN), where a VLAN is typically represented by a single VLAN ID (VID) but can be represented by several VIDs where Shared VLAN Learning (SVL) is used per [802.1Q]. (from https://datatracker.ietf.org/doc/html/rfc7432)
+`Broadcast Domain` / `BD`: In a bridged network, the broadcast domain corresponds to a Virtual LAN (VLAN), where a VLAN is typically represented by a single VLAN ID (VID) but can be represented by several VIDs where Shared VLAN Learning (SVL) is used per [802.1Q]. (from https://datatracker.ietf.org/doc/html/rfc7432)

+`IRB`: Integrated Routing and Bridging

+`BT`: Bridge Table.
+The instantiation of a BD in a MAC-VRF, as per [RFC7432].

+`TS`: Tenant System

 ## Motivation